The Voice Project

 Support the project!

-Our grant funding only covers a portion of the program costs.
+Our grant funding only covers a portion of the program costs and we are seeking supporters to join our Champion Circle.
 Please contact email@example.com if you’re interested in learning more about sponsorship opportunities.

 Specific donations we are seeking include:

 Athletic clothing for training, specifically long-sleeve tops and leggings in sizes S-XL.

 Public transportation tickets to Seattle for a group field trip to our partner circus school, SANCA.

 Pre-paid debit cards for aid during emergencies.

 Contact firstname.lastname@example.org to arrange donations.

 Please consider learning about the needs of youth in your community, particularly those marginalized from resources and opportunities, and advocate for change.
 For example, advocate with your legislators to find innovative and equitable solutions to increase affordable housing opportunities.

 The project follows a Youth-led Participatory Action Research methodology.